LUNGMEN-GOV/MaixFace/README.md

 The project aims to provide a modular, open-source framework for embedded AI vision control systems.
 It is compatible with various microcontrollers and servers, including ESP32, PCs, and cloud endpoints.

+This project is an improved version of Sipeed’s official face recognition program, with added features such as offline face data storage (requires an SD card).
+For the original project, please refer to [MaixHub](https://maixhub.com/model/zoo/60).

 ---

 ## ✨ Features